The Anti-Mirror

 Modular design

-In the meantime, I used the proof of concept to experiment with what types of interactions worked best with The Anti-Mirror.
-After some experimentation with infrared sensors, ultrasonic sensors, and proximity sensors, I decided that The Anti-Mirror would work best using an ultrasonic sensor to gauge whether someone was near it, and continuously distort itself using various patterns.
+I used the 2x2 proof of concept to experiment with different interactions using ultrasonic and IR sensors.
+I decided that The Anti-Mirror should continuously distort itself using various patterns when someone is nearby.
 I wanted to showcase the fact that the tiles could move individually and within a relatively large grid.

 Through the Anti-Mirror, I discovered a love for new media art, interaction design, and experience design!